dan-kruk/pyselenium/readme.md

 export PYTHONPATH=src

-time python -u t/mws/chroot.py
+python -u t/mws/chroot.py

 ```

+take a look at t/mws/chroot.py and just a several functions it refers to
+it is a full blown, well focused, complex test - all is tiny, thin, dry

-**"You now can**
+**"We now can**

-- do lots of tests just as simple to use as shown
+- do lots of tests just as simple to use as shown above

+- focus on building a very specific tests starting far deep down under well implemented thin functional layers of UI navigation

+- utilize clean functional composition test design, rather than object oriented bloater

-- I recommend all tests to be tiny (dozen lines), very focused on 1 thing done well and complete in ~<1min
+- do all tests tiny (dozen lines), razor sharp focused on 1 thing done very well, lightning fast (run for 30-60s or so)

+- enjoy breezy maintanance

-- run and tune tests on all 3 (or more) browsers
+- run and tune tests on all 3 (or more) browser types equally

-- run and tune tests under stress load conditions on hub or local
+- run and tune tests under stress load conditions on beefy hub or local w/o any special arrangement or effort

-- document TC names short and precise
+- document TC names natural as they are rather than typical tower of object hierarchy abstraction

-- bundle up tests into sets with python or just shell scripts -it is easy clean fast w/o use of any "fancy frameworks"
+- bundle tests up into arbitrary sized sets and loop, run it all parallel with python and/or just shell scripts

+- the above is easy-clean-fast w/o use of any so-called "tooling, frameworking, dependencies etc etc etc"

-- don't use bulky (or any at all) config files, csv, xls, xml - or you gonna start to suffer from day 1 w/o even noticing it
+- stop using bulky (or any at all) prop, csv, xls, xml, whatever config files

+- ..or me gonna start to suffer from day 1 w/o even noticing it

-- json snippets passed in env vars puts all config hassle away for good
+- pass json snippets in env vars - it just works for ~all small or tough layered config needs

 **"Be productive**